Eroxen/Flop/README.md

 # How to use
 Before you can use the pack, you need to run the function `flop:api/create_scoreboards` to set up the required scoreboard objectives and values.
 This function is not included in the `minecraft:load` tag by default, you need to run it yourself.

-Currently, the following six operations are available:
+Currently, the following seven operations are available:

 - Addition ($a + b$)
 - Subtraction ($a - b$)